Maury Wills: Pittsburgh Pirates

-Following the 1966 season, the Dodgers traded Wills to the Pittsburgh Pirates for Bob Bailey and Gene Michael.
+After the 1966 season, the Dodgers went on a postseason exhibition tour of Japan.
+During the tour, Wills, who was nursing bad knees and felt he was unable to perform, left in the middle and went back home.
+His leaving was seen as abandonment and disloyalty by Dodgers owner Walter O'Malley who was already irked at losing pitcher Sandy Koufax who had recently retired.
+Hence, almost as a punishment, the team traded Wills to the Pittsburgh Pirates for Bob Bailey and Gene Michael.

-In the 1967 season, he played in 149 games while having 186 hits, 29 stolen bases (his lowest since having 35 in 1961), 45 RBIs, and a .302 batting average.
-In the following season, he played in 153 games, getting 174 hits, 31 RBIs, and 52 stolen bases, although he was caught stealing 21 times, with a .278 batting average.
+In the 1967 season, he played in 149 games, recording 186 hits, 29 stolen bases (his lowest since having 35 in 1961), three home runs, 45 RBI, and a .302 batting average.
+In the following season, he played in 153 games, getting 174 hits, 31 RBI, and 52 stolen bases, although he was caught stealing 21 times, with a .278 batting average.

 Montreal Expos

 On October 14, 1968, the Montreal Expos selected Wills from the Pirates as the 21st pick in the expansion draft.
 Wills batted first in the lineup for the inaugural game of the Expos on April 8, 1969.
 He went 3-for-6 with one RBI and one stolen base in the 11–10 win.
-He played just 47 games for the team, getting 42 hits and 15 stolen bases on a .222 batting average.
+He played just 47 games for the team, getting 42 hits, 8 RBI and 15 stolen bases on a .222 batting average.
 An exchange with Ted Blackman of the Montreal Gazette on May 19 made headlines when Wills struck Blackman in the mouth due to not liking what Blackman had put in the paper, and loose play by Wills later that month led to boos in Montreal.
 Unhappy in Montreal, Wills briefly retired on June 3 but returned to the Expos 48 hours later.